MarcelMeurer/WVD-Hydra/README.md

 ## Updates and releases
 Hydra can be easily updated from GitHub.
 Open the deployed app service -> Deployment Center -> click on "Sync"
+- 1.0.1.97  (2023/04/07)
+  - Add: All host pool configurations (like schedules, base settings, ...) can be copied from an existing configured host pool (use the list box in the upper right corner)
 - 1.0.1.96  (2023/04/05)
   - Fix: Rolloutconfiguration didn't show images with a " in the note/comment (looping donut)
 - 1.0.1.95  (2023/04/05)